Praveen-212/clincipulses/README.md

-ClinicPulse – Token Management System

-ClinicPulse is a simple Token Management System for a clinic.
+ClinicPulse is a simple Token Management System built for clinics to manage daily patient queues.

-It allows generating daily tokens for patients based on doctors.
-Each doctor has a separate token sequence that resets every day.
+Each doctor has a separate daily token sequence.
+Tokens auto-increment per doctor and reset automatically every day.

 🚀 Tech Stack